-12 million people of every nationality imaginable passed through Ellis Island during its operation.
+12 million people of every nationality imaginable passed through the doors of Ellis Island.
 The building opened in 1892, but five years later burned completely to the ground.
-A new, larger building was constructed to process 5,000 immigrants per day.
-On April 17th, 1907, 11,747 immigrants were processed.
+A larger building was constructed to process 5,000 immigrants per day.
+On April 17th, 1907 11,747 immigrants were processed.

-People fled to America because of war, famine and a lack of opportunity.
-In certain cases entire villages of people packed up and moved – bringing with them customs, cuisine and culture.
+People fled to America because of war, famine and lack of opportunity.
+In certain cases entire villages of people packed up and moved – bringing their customs, cuisines and cultures.

 The portraits in this series were taken by Augustus Sherman.
 Sherman worked as a clerk at Ellis Island from 1892 to 1925.